You are listening to the Sean Hannity Radio Show Podcast.

 I don't know any of them.

-I don't know any of them that sent to the FBI, you know, two years later, some type of uh iPhone and a blackberry that had no SIM card.
+I don't know any of them that sent to the FBI, you know, two years later some type of iPhone and a Blackberry that had no SIM card.

-I don't know anybody in the campaign that went out there and signed off on tw up to twenty percent of uh America's uranium going to Vladimir Putin and Russia.
+I don't know anybody in the campaign that went out there and signed off on up to 20% of America's uranium going to Vladimir Putin in Russia.

-And I don't know anybody that kicked back as a part of that deal, people involved in that deal, some hundred and forty-five million dollars to the Clinton Foundation.
+And I don't know anybody that kicked back as a part of that deal, people involved in that deal, some $145 million to the Clinton Foundation.

 And that the Ukrainians, in fact, also disseminated false information because they wanted to influence the election.